eliamue/foundations-prep-april-2021/02-html-and-css/README.md

-Day 2: HTML and CSS
+Day 2: HTML and CSS -- Lists of Things!
 ===

 ## Review